PrEP for HIV Prevention

 How effective is it?

-PrEP is new, but there has been A LOT of research done on its effectiveness.
-The research says that when someone is given a PrEP prescription and takes it every day as directed it can reduce the likelihood of HIV infection (if exposed) by up to 92%!!
+The research says that when someone gets a prescription for the pill form of PrEP and takes it every day as directed, the likelihood of HIV infection (if exposed) is reduced by up to 92%!!
 But skipping a day here and there brings prevention effectiveness down.
-In other words, it doesn’t work if you don’t take it.
+In other words, PrEP doesn’t work if you don’t take it.

 Is PrEP right for me?

-• Do you use condoms sometimes or not at all?
+• Do you use condoms only sometimes or not at all?

 • Do you often get STIs in your vagina or butt?